Overview and Architecture

-During cluster creation, Managed Kubernetes will bind the virtual IP to a specific physical interface on the master node, specified by the admin during cluster creation.
+During cluster creation, PMK will bind the virtual IP to a specific physical interface on the master node, specified by the admin during cluster creation.
 The Virtual IP should be reachable from the network that the specified physical interface connects to.
 The label for the specified physical interface, such as eth0, for example, must be provided by the user while creating the cluster, and every master must have the same label for the interface to be bound to the virtual IP.

 Etcd cluster configuration

 In a multi-master cluster, Platform9 runs an instance of etcd in each of the master nodes.
-For the etcd cluster to be healthy, there must be a quarum number of etcd nodes up and running all the time (for eg 2 out of 3 masters should be up and running).
+For the etcd cluster to be healthy, there must be a quarum (or majority) number of etcd nodes up and running all the time (for eg 2 out of 3 masters should be up and running).
 Losing quarum will result in a non-functional etcd cluster, thus causing the Kubernetes cluster to also not function.
 Thus it’s recommended to create your production clusters with at least 3 or 5 master nodes.